-- Preventive and cultural agronomic practices (measures taken to reduce weed germination) - Monitoring (observation and identification throughout the process) - Physical control of weeds (mechanical, thermal) - Biological control

-Based on agricultural knowledge, these practices are now also possible in combination with various high-tech tools such as digital images for automated steering systems, e.g. used for steering hoes; GPS for electronic mapping of the position of the seeds; weeding devices etc. It must be noted that these are high-cost, high-technology machinery and tools that most small/medium farmers will not be able to afford, especially as farm debt is very high.
+- Preventive and cultural agronomic practices (measures taken to reduce weed germination) - Monitoring (observation and identification throughout the process) - Physical control of weeds (mechanical, thermal) - Biological control tools such as digital images for automated steering systems, e.g. used for steering hoes; GPS for electronic mapping of the position of the seeds; weeding devices etc. It must be noted that these are high-cost, high-technology machinery and tools that most small/medium farmers will not be able to afford, especially as farm debt is very high.
 This currently limits applicability for a great section of the farming community.
-Depending on the culture and set-up of farming operations, there may be options to share machinery between farms cooperating together, especially as machinery is often invented for one or a few specific crops in mind; this specialisation is important to consider in the shift between continuous year-on-year monocultures and diverse crop rotations.
+Depending on the culture and set-up of farming operations, there may be options to share machinery between farms co-operating together, especially as machinery is often invented for one or a few specific crops in mind; this specialisation is important to consider in the shift between continuous year-on-year monocultures and diverse crop rotations.